 Huron Lady Sturgeon Cruise

 Tickets must be purchased directly from the Huron Lady II website.
 Please save and print your receipt as your ticket.
-You must present your receipt and a photo ID to board the Huron Lady Sturgeon Cruise.
+Pre-purchased tickets will be available at will-call at the Huron Lady ticket booth.
+You must present your ticket and a photo ID to board the Huron Lady Sturgeon Cruise.
+Tickets are available for purchase the day-of while supplies last.

 Terms and Conditions: All passengers must purchase a ticket in advance.
 One hundred (100) tickets are available per cruise based on a first-come, first-served basis.
 Due to the educational and research nature of this sturgeon cruise, children five years old and under are not allowed on board.
 There is no guarantee to see a lake sturgeon.
 Tickets are non-refundable and cannot be exchanged or traded.
 The sturgeon cruise will take place rain or shine, so please dress appropriately.